 This way, you'll initiate a reconnection to the Keenetic router.

 NOTE: Important!
 Now, when connecting to the web interface, use the new IP address.

 On the device you are connecting with, you can see information about the IP address assigned to it.

 Here is an example of how to get information about the IP address in Windows 10.

-In the appeared window in the section 'View your active networks' left-click on the name of the connection.
+In the appeared window in the section 'View your active networks' left-click on the connection's name.

 In the 'Status' window, click the 'Details...' button for detailed information about the connection.

 You will see information about your network connection.
 In the 'IPv4 Address' line you will see the IP address given by your Keenetic router via DHCP.

 Similar information can be obtained from the Windows command line by executing the command: